 Advertisement

 The city's official tourism site also recommends downloading the "Parisian City Guide from the deco magazine Ideat and the app of the magazine The Good Life, ‘TheGoodSpots’."

-Many Airbnb hosts have also begun placing their properties for rent.
-The city has a large AirBnB offering, but during the Games many Paris residents are also expected to offer up their apartments for short-term rental.
+The city also has a large Airbnb offering, and even more are expected to be available during the Games as Paris residents offer up their apartments for short-term rental.

+Advertisement